Nikhil-2723/Project4/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "Niks_Token" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by clicking on various functions.
-Click on the "Cricketmatch" contract in the left-hand sidebar, and then click on the functions, getting the results accordingly.
-Finally, click on the functions again to revert back the results and print related messages.
+Click on the "Niks_Token" contract in the left-hand sidebar, and then click on the functions for transactions, getting the results accordingly as burning or adding of tokens.

 ## Authors
 Nikhil Upadhyay